 In 1969, St. Louis Cardinals outfielder Curt Flood challenged the reserve clause that bound players to their teams for life.
 Though Flood lost, his action would set the stage for eventual success: in 1975, Dave McNally and Andy Messersmith successfully challenged the reserve clause and brought it to an end, officially beginning MLB's free agency era.

-Today, the league's free agent carousel is the most hopeful time of year, and we're currently right in the middle of it.
-Teams add new players who they hope will push them over the top towards being championship contenders, and sometimes, it works.
+Today, the league's free agent carousel is the most hopeful time of year.
+Teams add new players who they hope will push them over the top toward being championship contenders, and sometimes, it works.
+The Mets are hoping their re-signing of Brandon Nimmo can anchor their outfield, while the crosstown Yankees are looking to Carlos Rodon to support their starting rotation.
+Even the Houston Astros added a big name, stealing Jose Abreu away from Tim Anderson and the Chicago White Sox.

 The 2023 Free Agent Market

-As we sit and wait for the free agency market to heat up, it's important to take stock of where we've seen MLB contracts land in recent years.
+As we sit and wait for the season to begin and for new players to live up to their high pricetags, it's important to take stock of where we've seen MLB contracts land in recent years.
 Before the 2021-22 MLB lockout and the ensuing free agency freeze, we saw big deals and lucrative one-year deals handed out to Marcus Stroman (Chicago Cubs), Starling Marte (New York Mets), Max Scherzer (Mets), Corey Seager (Texas Rangers), Gold Glove winner Marcus Semien (Rangers), Eduardo Rodriguez (Detroit Tigers), Justin Verlander (Houston Astros), Javier Baez (Tigers), Freddie Freeman (Los Angeles Dodgers), Kevin Gausman (Toronto Blue Jays), Avisail Garcia (Miami Marlins), Robbie Ray (Seattle Mariners), shortstop Carlos Correa (Minnesota Twins), Trevor Story (Boston Red Sox), Kris Bryant (Colorado Rockies), Kyle Schwarber (Philadelphia Phillies), Zack Greinke (Kansas City Royals) and a host of other players.
 Perhaps the most underrated signing from last season was that of Robert Suarez with the San Diego Padres, as he became a dominant reliever in the 2022 postseason following a fantastic first year in the big leagues.

-Now that the postseason has ended and the Houston Astros have held their World Series parade, MLB's hot stove offseason can begin anew.
-Thankfully, there's a fresh crop of free agents looking for new contracts and fresh starts as some players look towards their first seasons away from the teams that drafted them.
+Now that the postseason has ended and the Houston Astros have held their World Series parade, MLB's season can began anew.
+Thankfully, there's a fresh crop of stars with new contracts and fresh starts as players look towards their first seasons away from the teams that drafted them.

-MLB teams will surely be looking to snag some potential AL and NL MVPs with lucrative deals, with New York's megastars Aaron Judge and Jacob deGrom heading into free agency this offseason.
-Other former Cy Young winners Clayton Kershaw and Justin Verlander are also joining deGrom in free agency, and will look to secure a new contract as they pile on more innings to their Hall of Fame resumes.
-On the other side of the ball, Judge headlines the class, but shortstops Trea Turner, Xander Bogaerts, Carlos Correa and Dansby Swanson give teams a lot of value both with their bats and with their defensive abilities.
+MLB teams wer surely be looking to snag some potential AL and NL MVPs with lucrative deals, with New York's megastars Aaron Judge and Jacob deGrom heading into free agency this offseason.
+Judge opted to stay in New York, while deGrom left for a bigger deal with the Texas Rangers.
+Other former Cy Young winners Clayton Kershaw and Justin Verlander were also free agenct, and they secured new contracts as they pile on more innings to their Hall of Fame resumes.
+On the other side of the ball, Judge headlined the class, but shortstops Trea Turner (signed with the Phillies), Xander Bogaerts (signed with the Padres), Carlos Correa (signed with the Giants, then the Mets, then the Twins) and Dansby Swanson (signed with the Chicago Cubs) give teams a lot of value both with their bats and with their defensive abilities.
 These guys have the abilities to prevent RBIs and drive in runs.
 That doesn't come cheap.

 Time will tell which of these deals will pan out and which will be memorably hilarious disasters (I can think of one right off the bat).
 MLB history is filled with examples of both sorts of deals.
 But which are the best free agent deals in baseball history?
 Which signings worked out for the player, the team and the fans?